Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/install-jupyterlab/deploy-jupyter-azure-cli.md

 sidebar_position: 2
 ---

-# Deploy the JupyterLab template from the Azure CLI
+# Deploy the template from the Azure CLI

 [placeholder]